CartoDB/documentation/app/content/carto-python/working-with-data/how-to-visualize-data-from-databricks.md

 ### Loading an H3 Layer from a Databricks connection.

 CARTO can connect to a Databricks SQL Warehouse or a Databricks cluster to push down SQL queries that will be fully executed in your Databricks environment.
 In both cases, the connection fully supports H3 indexes, leveraging [Databricks' native capabilities](https://docs.databricks.com/spark/latest/spark-sql/language-manual/sql-ref-functions-builtin.html#h3-geospatial-functions).

-By using the examples in this notebook, you're leveraging CARTO APIs from within your Databricks Workspace.

 Learn more about how to connect CARTO to Databricks [here](https://docs.carto.com/carto-user-manual/connections/creating-a-connection/#connection-to-databricks).